axone-protocol/docs/docs/whitepaper/data-spaces.md

 A Data Space is an abstraction that comprises:

 - Bundle of rights & rules that regulates interactions between data, algorithms and resources shared by participants,
-- Governance mechanisms to adapt these rules
+- Governance mechanisms to adapt these rules.

 A Data Space is highly customizable to allow its members to create a space of sharing designed exactly as they need.
-The Rulebook describes a set of rules, standards and tools shared with Data Space participants, based on 5 pillars: ethics, legal, data management, technical requirements & business models.

 Added by the features of the OKP4 ecosystem, the customized Data Space’s governance brings confidence and also widens the scope of possibilities to innovate with economic models to align participants’ interest.